Olayiwola72/portfolio/README.md

 1. **Listen to changes in CSS Preprocessor files (SASS files):**

-   The project leverages Vite & Maven to bundle both React and Spring Boot together.
-Use the provided script to install all dependencies and run the application.
+    Use the provided script to compile SASS and watch for changes.

       ```sh
       npm run compile:scss